 The Appalachian Grown™ logo is displayed with farm products grown or raised in Western North Carolina and the Southern Appalachian Mountains.
 When consumers see the logo at stores, restaurants, tailgates, and other businesses, they know they’re buying fresher foods that support family farms, strengthen our local economy, preserve rural culture, and protect the region’s natural beauty.
 Appalachian Grown certification is an easy way to communicate the true value of your farm products.

 Get Appalachian Grown certification for FREE!

 If you’re a Southern Appalachian farmer, you may be eligible for certification.
-Businesses that sell and use local food products can become licensed partners.
 Individual farms, farmer groups, and tailgate markets may apply for Appalachian Grown certification.
 Restaurants, distributors, and grocers that purchase Appalachian Grown certified products may become Appalachian Grown licensed partners.

 - Smoky Mountains, NC: Cherokee, Clay, Graham, Haywood, Jackson, Macon, Swain

 - High Country, NC: Alleghany, Ashe, Avery, Mitchell, Watauga, Wilkes